 Default prior distributions on different types of parameters, typically the result of a call to

 dpriors().
-See thedpriors()help file for more information.- vb_correction
+See thedpriors()help file for more information.- test

 Logical indicating whether to apply a variational Bayes correction for the posterior mean vector of estimates.
 Defaults to